-From the homely aspirin to the most sophisticated prescription drug on the market, all drugs come with side effects.
+From the homely aspirin to the most sophisticated prescription medicine on the market, all drugs come with side effects.
 Many are minor, some are just an inconvenience, a few are serious, and some are just plain strange.

-Drug Side Effects: The FDA's Role
+The FDA's Role

-Still, sometimes not everything is known about a drug’s side effects until after it enters the marketplace and more people start using it.
+Still, sometimes testing doesn't reveal everything about a drug’s side effects, and they don't show up until after the medication enters the marketplace and more people start using it.
 That’s where MedWatch comes in.
-The FDA’s post-marketing surveillance program seeks voluntary input, mainly from health care professionals, on adverse effects they may be seeing in ''the real world.''
-Sometimes these reports are numerous and/or serious enough for the FDA to take regulatory action, such as adding warnings to a drug’s label.
+The FDA’s post-marketing surveillance program seeks voluntary input, mainly from health care professionals, on unwanted effects they see in ''the real world.''
+Sometimes these reports are numerous or serious enough for the FDA to take regulatory action, such as adding warnings to a drug’s label.

 This happened with the psoriasis drug Raptiva.
 The FDA required that the drug carry the agency's strongest warning, known as a black box warning, after it received reports of brain infections and meningitis in patients taking the drug.
 The drug was later taken off the market.

 The FDA also wants input from consumers when it comes to side effects.
 All prescription drugs, and many OTC products, must be labeled with a toll-free number the agency has for letting it know about side effects with drugs, called "adverse events."
 You can report possible new but severe side effects through MedWatch at 1-800-FDA-1088 or through the FDA website.